Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 AJ’s Seafood and Oyster Bar

-Food and Drink options on the Destin Boardwalk include AJ’s Seafood and Oyster House, Tailfins, Boathouse Oyster Bar, Red Door Saloon, The Edge Seafood and Sky Bar, Harbor Tavern, Dewey Destins, and Brotulas Seafood.
+Food and drink options on the Destin Boardwalk include AJ’s Seafood and Oyster House, Tailfins, Boathouse Oyster Bar, Red Door Saloon, The Edge Seafood and Sky Bar, Harbor Tavern, Dewey Destins, and Brotulas Seafood.

 Outside deck of the Boathouse Oyster Bar and Red Door Saloon from the water on Destin Harbor